 Lindsey Kent is an American photographer over at Pictours Paris.
-She’s been living in Paris since 2011 and takes amazing photos using Paris as her backdrop.
+She’s been living in Paris since 2011 and takes fantastic photos using Paris as her backdrop.
 She specializes in weddings, family sessions, and couples sessions.

 More Off the beaten path Paris Ideas:

 Hopefully, something here has caught your eye.
 If I missed something unusual that you’ve enjoyed in Paris, please let me know by filling out my contact form.
-In the meantime, here are some really romantic things to do in Paris.
+In the meantime, here are some romantic things to do in Paris.

 Frédéric Auguste Bartholdi from Colmar in Alsace is the French sculptor who created the infamous statue of liberty in New York.
 But did you know that the one located in New York was not the first one he created?
 Before creating the giant 20-story statue of liberty in the US, Bartholdi created smaller versions using moulds.